Industry Report — April 2026

 Central Argument

 The manufacturers who get the most from Industry 4.0 are not the ones who buy the most technology.
 They are the ones who build the infrastructure that makes their technology investments actually work: network, identity, data, security, and compliance.
-That foundation is where competitive advantage is built.
+That foundation is where competitive advantage is built, and it is available to any mid-market F&B operation willing to approach it systematically.

 The Cost of Standing Still